SyedTaqiRizvi110/SyedTaqiRizvi110/README.md

 # Syed Taqi Rizvi

 I am a software developer and a teacher.
-I've experience over many projects on Microsoft .NET technologies such as ASP.NET MVC, Java, PHP, HTML5/CSS3/JS and bootstrap.
+I've experience over many projects on Microsoft .NET technologies such as ASP.NET MVC, Windows Form also worked on Java, PHP, HTML5/CSS3/JS and bootstrap.

 ## Contact Me Via